 Lost Lake Campground

-This woodsy, wheelchair-accessible resort encircles a classic alpine lake perched 3,000 feet (914 m) up the flanks of Mount Hood and 76 miles (122 km) from Portland.
+The woodsy, wheelchair-accessible resort, Lost Lake Resort & Campground, encircles a classic alpine lake perched 3,000 feet (914 m) up the flanks of Mount Hood and 76 miles (122 km) from Portland.
 In addition to 148 campsites, Lost Lake’s grounds include comfortable lodge rooms complete with king beds and kitchenettes.
 Drop into the resort store to rent canoes, fishing boats and stand-up paddleboards, and attend scheduled activities like telescope-assisted stargazing and live music.

 Beacon Rock State Park